zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-wls/cross-data-type/cross-data-type.md

     ![](./images/Lab9-Step5-1.png)

 ## Summary
-In summary, you queried different tables in Oracle converged database to access different data-types and see how they work together on a single platform.
+To summarize, you queried different tables in Oracle converged database to access different data-types and see how they work together on a single platform.

 You may now *proceed to the next lab*.

 ## Acknowledgements
 - **Authors** - Pradeep Chandramouli, Nishant Kaushik, Balasubramanian Ramamoorthy, Dhananjay Kumar, AppDev & Database Team, Oracle, October 2020
 - **Contributors** - Robert Bates, Daniel Glasscock, Baba Shaik, Meghana Banka, Rene Fontcha
-- **Last Updated By/Date** - Kanika Sharma, NA Technology, October 2020
+- **Last Updated By/Date** - Nishant Kaushik, NA Technology, November 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.